codeHustler91/Recrd/README.md

 ### Main User Page
    * Task List
-       * Save all your daily tasks
+       * Save your daily tasks
-       * write a note for each task
+       * Write a note for each task
        * Add new tasks
        * Click a task to start recording times!
    ![Adding Task](./public/assets/addingTask.gif)